 Risks to Women

-Chemical abortion is dangerous.
-Studies have found that chemical abortion has four times the complication rate of surgical abortion, and these risks only increase with advanced pregnancy and lack of medical supervision.
+Abortion drugs are dangerous.
+Studies have found that drug-induced abortion has four times the complication rate of surgical abortion, and these risks only increase with advanced pregnancy and lack of medical supervision.

-• Rolling back safety protocols (REMS) will put women at risk of complications and abuse.
-Read the fact sheet and the primer.
+• Rolling back critical safety protocols included in the Risk Evaluation and Mitigation Strategy (REMS) has put women at risk of complications and abuse.

-• With no medical oversight, abortion pills can fall into the hands of traffickers and abusive partners.
-Already, there are accounts of women being given abortion pills without their knowledge and against their will.
-The risk of forced abortions has increased now that the pills are available online without an in-person visit with the woman’s doctor.
+• With no medical oversight, abortion drugs can fall into the hands of traffickers and abusive partners.
+Even prior to the 2021 FDA decisions that removed in-person screening and dispensing requirements, there were already accounts of women being given abortion drugs without their knowledge or consent.
+The risk of forced abortions has increased now that these drugs are available online without an in-person visit with the woman’s doctor.

 Source: https://pubmed.ncbi.nlm.nih.gov/19888037/

 • U.S. abortion data is generally very poor.
-A key analysis of abortion pill-related adverse events submitted to the FDA shows significant underreporting – and with the FDA only collecting data on deaths, reports of non-fatal but life-threatening complications are increasingly missing.
-Even with the poor data there is enough to show multiple deaths and hundreds of serious complications resulting from chemical abortion.
-FDA’s own data shows that chemical abortion has resulted in at least 24 deaths and thousands of adverse events since the drug was first approved.
+A key analysis of abortion-drug-related adverse events submitted to the FDA shows significant underreporting – and with the FDA only collecting data on deaths, reports of non-fatal but life-threatening complications are increasingly missing.
+Furthermore, the FDA relied on flawed research to permit mail-order abortion.
+Even with the poor data, however, there is enough to show multiple deaths and hundreds of serious complications resulting from drug-induced abortion.
+The FDA’s own data shows that drug-induced abortion has resulted in at least 36 deaths and thousands of adverse events since the drug was first approved.

-• The risks of chemical abortions aren’t just physical: women have described that their chemical abortion experiences left them feeling unprepared, silenced, regretful, or left with no other choice.
+• The risks of drug-induced abortions aren’t just physical: women have described that their drug-induced abortion experiences left them feeling unprepared, silenced, regretful, or left with no other choice.

-• The risks and complications of chemical abortion will likely increase due to the reckless push by abortion advocates for wide-scale distribution of the abortion pill through the mail.
-Without proper medical examination before chemical abortion, a woman may be in grave danger from an undiagnosed ectopic pregnancy, the use of the abortion drug dangerously late in pregnancy, Rh-factor incompatibility that could put future pregnancies at risk, and reproductive coercion.
+• The risks and complications of drug-induced abortion will likely continue to increase due to the wide-scale distribution of abortion drugs through the mail.
+Without proper medical examination before drug-induced abortion, a woman may be in grave danger from an undiagnosed ectopic pregnancy, the use of abortion drugs dangerously late in pregnancy, Rh-factor incompatibility that could put future pregnancies at risk, and/or reproductive coercion.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE